4ait/bin_struct/README.md

 This way you will have exactly what you expect without any overhead.

 If such use case without function name will be used, but not compiled there is fallback using decode all with filter along with warning and instructions how to compile and solve it.

+## Future performance improvements

+We can change compiler output for some cases if there will to better version.
+We can implement more compile time use cases like we did with decode.

 ## Installation